-Mahasin S. Mujahid is an Associate Professor of Epidemiology at the School of Public Health at the University of California, Berkeley.
+Mahasin S. Mujahid is a professor of Epidemiology at the School of Public Health at the University of California, Berkeley.
 Her primary area of research is the area of social epidemiology with a particular interest in investigations of neighborhood health effects, cardiovascular health disparities, and racial/ethnic health inequities over the life course.
 Using data from several U.S. based cardiovascular cohorts, Dr. Mujahid seeks to improve the measurement of structural and contextual measures, including specific features of neighborhood physical and social environments, and employ novel statistical methods to estimate the contribution of structural and contextual factors to cardiovascular health and health disparities.
 Her research has been funded by the National Institutes of Health and Robert Wood Johnson Foundation and published in leading public health and medical journals.

 Prior to joining the faculty at UC Berkeley, Dr. Mujahid earned a B.S. in Mathematics from Xavier University, New Orleans LA, and an M.S. in Biostatistics and Ph.D. in Epidemiology from the University of Michigan, Ann Arbor MI.
 She was also a Robert Wood Johnson Health and Society Scholar at Harvard University